rares-vsl/ecodocumentation/my-website/docs/analysis/business_requirements.md

    - **Trigger:** The authenticated admin accesses the platform while on the “Create Household Users" step of the setup.
    - **Preconditions:**
      - The admin is authenticated and in the setup process.
-     - The admin knows the household user's token.
+     - The admin knows the household user's username.
    - **Postconditions:**
      - A new user account is created.
    - **Main Success Scenario:**
      1. The admin accesses the "Create Household Users" step during setup.
      2. The admin clicks “Add New User.”
      3. The system opens a household user creation form.
-     4. The admin is prompted to enter the username, password, and token.
+     4. The admin is prompted to enter the username and password.
      5. The system validates the data.
      6. The system creates a new user.
    - **Exception scenarios:**